trajano/doxdb/README.md

 Out of scope:

    * Alternate search (not going to be in scope until a better alternative to ElasticSearch is found)
+   * REST API to list all the schema types.
+It is expected the applications would know what to use.
    * Extra operations are out of scope.
 Instead the application will provide their own REST API.
 However, DoxDB provides a Local EJB API that the REST API may invoke.